LilyMorake/OMOGOLO-O.-MORAKE/README.md

 Whatever you set your mind to, you can achieve.

 ## INTERESTS
- * learning design softwares
+ * Learning design softwares
- * learning new technologies
+ * Learning new technologies
- * improving my problem solving skills
+ * Improving my problem solving skills

 ## HOBBIES
  * Reading interesting books
- * learning new things
+ * Learning new skills
  * Watching movies
  * Taking walks
  * Travelling